LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Results

 \subsection{TinyML Model Performance}

-Table \ref{tab:models} compares the predictive performance and memory overheads of three candidate architecture, $M_1$, $M_2$ and $M_3$.
-All models were trained on the same SRAM data section traces and evaluated using the adaptive thresholding procedure described in Section \ref{sec:proposed} and quantized to int8 parameters. $M_1$ achieves the best balance between predictive accuracy and resource efficiency, requiring a peak average memory overhead of only 16.83KB while achieving an accuracy of 98.70\% (± 2.15\%), a TPR of 98.72\% (± 2.17\%), and a TNR of 97.45\% (± 2.44\%). $M_2$ achieves marginally higher accuracy (98.75\%) and TPR (98.76\%), but at the cost of increased peak average memory (17.54KB) and lower TNR (97.14\%).
-Finally, $M_3$ achieves comparable accuracy (98.61\%) but requires a significantly larger tensor arena of 25.45KB and peak memory of 44.3KB, a $2.6\times$ increase over $M_1$ due to its convolutional feature maps.
-This is also the reason for a lower size reduction ($7.43\times$) compared to $M_1$ ($11.04\times$) and $M_2$ ($11.10\times$).
+We set $\epsilon=1$s as a conservative freshness period, $n_f=0.2$ for denoising, and $F=64$.
+Table \ref{tab:models} compares the predictive performance and memory overheads of three candidate architectures, $M_1$, $M_2$, and $M_3$, while Figure \ref{fig:size} demonstrates the .keras to .tflite size reduction.
+All models were trained on the same SRAM data section traces from \textit{safe} firmware. $M_1$ achieves the best balance between predictive accuracy and resource efficiency, achieving an accuracy of 99.42\% (± 1.22\%), a TPR of 99.45\% (± 1.22\%), and the highest TNR of 95.14\% (± 2.23\%) with just 4.9KB models and 1.91KB tensor arena. $M_2$ matches $M_1$ on accuracy (99.40\%) and TPR (99.43\%) with a marginally lower TNR (94.89\%), but at the cost of increased memory.
+Finally, $M_3$ achieves comparable accuracy (99.41\%) but requires a significantly larger model and tensor arena size, due to its convolutional feature maps.
+This is also the reason for a lower size reduction from .tflite conversion in $M_2$ ($5.76\times$) compared to $M_1$ ($7.66\times$) and $M_2$ ($7.61\times$).
 These results indicate that the added architectural complexity of $M_2$ and $M_3$ does not result in proportional improvement, while substantially increasing the runtime memory footprint.
 Based on this analysis, $M_1$ is selected for all subsequent experiments.